Deanwood-Branch Avenue Line

-The District Heights–Seat Pleasant Line, designated Route V14, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Deanwood station of the Orange and Silver Lines of the Washington Metro and Penn Mar Shopping Center in District Heights.
-The line operated every 20–30 minutes during the rush hour, 60 minutes during weekday middays, and 60 minutes on the weekends.
-V14 trips were roughly 40–45 minutes long.
+The Deanwood-Branch Avenue Line, designated Route P62, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Deanwood station of the Orange and Silver Lines of the Washington Metro and Branch Avenue station of the Green Line of Washington Metro.
+The line operates every 20 minutes during the peak periods and 60 minutes all other times.
+The line takes roughly 65 minutes to complete.

 Background

-Route V14 operated daily between Deanwood station and Penn Mar Shopping Center.
-Select trips were also operated between Penn Mar Shopping Center and Addison Road station only.
-The route provided service inside multiple neighborhoods to various Metrorail stations.
+Route P62 operates daily between Deanwood station and Branch Avenue station via Addison Road station.
+The route provides service inside multiple neighborhoods to various Metrorail stations.

-Route V14 operated out of Landover division.
+Route P62 operates out of Landover division.